 The evidence must then be drafted into a claim that is submitted to an insurance company whose primary goal is to deny your claim.

-Your Albany medical malpractice lawyer from The Shrable Law Firm, P.C. is standing by to provide a risk-free, cost-free initial assessment of your case.
+Your Albany personal injury lawyer from The Shrable Law Firm, P.C. is standing by to provide a risk-free, cost-free initial assessment of your case.
 Read on to learn more about what medical malpractice is, what damages it might entitle you to, and how an attorney helps.

 The National Library of Medicine defines medical malpractice as “any act or omission by a physician during treatment of a patient that deviates from accepted norms of practice in the medical community and causes an injury to the patient.”